 If there is already an entry for your company and you did not create it yourself, you can claim it.
-You can find out exactly how this works, or how to create a new business listing, in the help article in Google My Business.
+You can find out exactly how this works, or how to create a new business listing, in the help article about Google Business Profiles.

 Increase in-store traffic with Google Maps and Local Ads

 The business listing on Google Business Profile is directly linked to the Google Maps service.
 If you have entered the address of your shop in the entry, it will be displayed on Google Maps.
 The advantage of linking both services: In Google Maps too, users can see photos and reviews in addition to the address and opening hours, and even call your store if you have a telephone number stored.
 This creates a coherent user experience across mobile and desktop platforms – and simultaneously connects online and offline.
 Using their smartphone, users can be guided directly to your store.
 The Google Business Profile is helpful for this, as is the integration of Google Maps on your website or online store.
 This makes it easier for users to find your store directly from your website.